Setup in Microsoft Copilot Studio

 On first use you'll be asked to complete the connection / sign in (if you haven't already).
 After that, the agent calls send_message, Leena does the work, and the grounded answer comes back into the chat.

-How the integration behaves at runtime
+How the MCP integration behaves at runtime

 A few Leena-specific behaviors are worth understanding so you can set the right expectations and instructions in your agent: